prixladi/rescues/README.md

 # Shamyr Rescues

+Application tracking animal rescues.

+## Application Parts

-Frontend can be found in [Shamyr Rescues React](https://github.com/prixladi/shamyr-rescues-react) repository.<br />
+The frontend can be found in [Shamyr Rescues React](https://github.com/prixladi/shamyr-rescues-react) repository.<br />
-Backend can be found in [Shamyr Rescues Server](https://github.com/prixladi/shamyr-rescues-server) repository.<br />
+The backend can be found in [Shamyr Rescues Server](https://github.com/prixladi/shamyr-rescues-server) repository.<br />
-Application is using [Shamyr Authority](https://github.com/prixladi/shamyr-cloud-authority) as identity provider.
+Application is using [Shamyr Authority](https://github.com/prixladi/shamyr-cloud-authority) as an identity provider.

 ## Data